coralproject/coral-auth/README.md

 - `ENABLE_DEMO` set to `TRUE` to enable the demo page viewable at `/demo`.
 - `DEBUG` set to `shelf-auth*` to have debug logs printed during operation.
 - `PRIVATE_KEY_PASS` set to the password of the private key file.
-- `ALLOWED_CLIENTS` set to space separated tuples of client id and callback url.
+- `ALLOWED_CLIENTS` set to space separated tuples of client id and callback url in the form like `clientID1 https://clientID1/callback/url clientID2 https://clientID2/callback/url`
 - `MONGO_URL` set to the url in the `mongodb://...` format.
 - `ROOT_URL` set to the root url of the installed application in the format:
   `<scheme>://<host>` without the path.